 Listening to their records, on occasion, I try to imagine what kind of music Philip Lynott would be making now.
 Would he still be ploughing a metallic furrow?
-Or have shifted back into the folkier, more lyrical mode of Thin Lizzy’s first three albums?
-Would he have brought Lizzy back together in Live and Dangerous mode, and had a whole new lease of life?
-With the band?
+Or have shifted back into the folkier, more lyrical style of Thin Lizzy’s first three albums?
+Would he have brought Lizzy back together in Live and Dangerous mode, and had a whole new lease of life with the band?
 Or been inspired to move in a different direction completely by rap?
-Might he be seen as a father figure among the new Irish?
+Might he be seen as a father-figure among the new Irish?
 I think he would.

 Think about the classic Irish session and how it works.
 When we open our mouths to sing or pick up an instrument to play, we are all equal.
 In that Irish tradition, music is about openness.
 It is about sharing.
 It is about equality.
 Music is about love.
 It is about finding our place in the harmony.

 A taxi driver from Bangladesh.
 He came to Ireland twenty five years ago.
 Got married.
 Had three kids.
 Lives in Blanchardstown, in Dublin 15.
 “Are you happy here?”
 I asked.